 Each season brings an entirely different effect to the garden.
 The depths of winter provide a time for walking as the gardens lie under neatly mulched beds.
 Leafless trees beckon on a remote trail framed in grey bark.
 The lakes often freeze then thaw creating sinuous textures of ice and water.
 Spring reveals the profound beauty of temperate landscapes.
 Thousands of different bulbs bloom while migrating birds visit on flights north; the journey embedded in their genes from ancestors on the wing.
 Large colorful tulips accent the Visitor Center while delicate fern fiddle heads unravel in the distant shade.
 Within a short walk, an intimate forest hollow fosters native ephemeral wildflowers in the spring's warming sun.

 Summer is riot of color and texture.
-Koi swim in Lake Carolyn as if parading their gem-like scales among the snapping turtles with decades of filamentous algae streaming from arching shells.
+Koi swim in Lake Caroline as if parading their gem-like scales among the snapping turtles with decades of filamentous algae streaming from arching shells.
 Peonies scent the air with ancient flowers of immense proportion.
 Thousands of tropical species grow with abandon in Virginia’s hot humid air.
 In July the daylillies provide an elaborate show of unequaled pastel-like color.
-Late in the season the entire garden embodies the sub-tropical summer in a vale of intimate greenery.
+Late in the season the entire garden embodies the sub-tropical summer in a veil of intimate greenery.
 Ultimately, fall arrives with celebratory colors and ever-welcome cool temperatures.
 Hickories and tulip poplars dabbled in yellow standout among the tawny oaks as maples add red to the fall palette.
 Differing capsules, fruits and gourds mature and remind us of the remarkable architecture in nature.
 Native persimmons dangle gently, awaiting the first frost.

 Meadowlark is a garden for all seasons.
 An emotive open space carefully tended to enhance and conserve nature.
 It can only be appreciated fully when one steps into its embrace.
 It’s a Garden for education, conservation aesthetics and community.